Navigating Campus Construction: College O&M

 My favorite tool for navigating campus construction (besides my blindness cane) is my smartphone, as I have a few different apps for orientation and mobility installed, including:

-• Campus safety app for real-time alerts
+• Campus safety app for real-time alerts about unexpected closures or hazards

 Related links